centreon/centreon-archived/doc/en/administration_guide/partitioning/index.rst

   open_files_limit = 32000

 .. note::
     If you install Centreon via the dedicated ISO, this parameter is already configured.
-If you do it on your RedHat or CentOS linux version, you will be able to do it manualy.
+If you do it on your RedHat or CentOS Linux version, you will be able to do it manually.
-    Don't forget to restart mysql / mariadb processus if you change this value in my.cnf.
+    Don't forget to restart mysql / mariadb processes if you change this value in my.cnf.

 If you use systemd, you need to create file "/etc/systemd/system/mariadb.service.d/mariadb.conf" :